-Equipment stock changes in the EUF occur in response to new driver growth, as well as to end-of-life retirement and replacement of equipment.
+Equipment stock changes in the EUF occur in response to new driver growth, as well as to endof-life retirement and replacement of equipment.
 Increasing saturation and utilization is also considered (e.g., increasing or decreasing the number of computers per household).
 Equipment acquisition choices are governed by choice equations that consider energy operating costs, as well as capital costs.
 Different technologies are represented by five efficiency choice levels for each end-use.
-Discount rates by sector vary from 25 to 50 per cent.
 Recognizing that price and cost savings are not the only factors that determine consumer action, the choice equation is, therefore, a weighting of financial and non-financial factors.